 Welcome everybody!
 The Particles and Cosmology group, led by Prof. Stefan Antusch, is working on the development of a more fundamental elementary particle theory which resolves the challenges of the present "Standard Model", gives rise to a consistent evolution of the universe and which can be tested by ongoing and future experiments.
 Towards this goal, we are currently focusing on particle theories of the early universe, unified theories of forces and the origin of particle masses and mixings, as well as on ways to probe new physics with neutrinos.

-This year, from July 2nd - 5th, the 7th international FLASY workshop will be held at our department.
-The workshop will bring together researchers in the fields of flavour symmetries, neutrino physics, accelerator physics and cosmology to present new results, stimulate discussion and new collaborations.
+In 2018, from July 2nd - 5th, the 7th international FLASY workshop took place at our department.
+The workshop brought together researchers in the fields of flavour symmetries, neutrino physics, accelerator physics and cosmology to present their results, stimulate discussion and new collaborations.

 More information can be found at here.